-The Department of Labor recognizes the advantages of establishing reasonable time frames for negotiations regarding protective arrangements in certain project situations.
-The Department objects, however, to standardized time limits that would apply automatically to all projects within a given category. circumstances of individual grants and the protective arrangements that may be required vary considerably, even within a particular category of grant.
-The length of time required for both parties acting in good faith to negotiate an agreement on protective terms varies accordingly.
-Unless used selectively, time limits could thus-cut-short-the bargaining process before agreement has been reached, even-in cases where lack of certification is not delayinggrant approval.
-In addition, in many cases such time limits will provide an incentive for one or both parties not to bargain in good faith, given the prospect that a particular level of protections would be imposed by the Department of Labor at a certain point.
-Rigid time limits would therefore operate, in our view, to undercut the philosophy of the statute to encourage local collective bargaining.
+The Department of Labor recognizes the advantages of establishing reasonable time frames for negotiations regarding protective. arrangements in certain project situations.
+The Department objects, however, to standardized time limits that would apply The automatically to all projects within a given category. circumstances of individual grants and the protective arrangements that may be required vary considerably, even within a particular The length of time required for both parties category of grant. acting in good faith to negotiate an agreement on protective terms Unless used selectively, time limits could varies accordingly. thus-cut-short-the bargaining process before agreement has been -reached, even in cases where lack of certification is not delaying grant approval.
+In addition, in many cases such time limits will provide an incentive for one or both parties not to bargain in good faith, given the prospect that a particular level of protections would be imposed by the Department of Labor at a certain Rigid time limits would therefore operate, in our view, point. to undercut the philosophy of the statute to encourage local collective bargaining.
 This philosophy is quite clearly stated in the legislative history.
 The House Committee Report on the Urban Mass Transportation Act of 1964 explicitly stated that "specific conditions for worker protection will normally be the product of local bargaining and negotiation."